TheLancashireman/pico-play/heartbeat/README.md

 Switch to using systick as timer.
 The "implementation-defined" clock frequency is 1 MHz, according to the ref. manual.
 Beat rate is now a reasonably accurate 72 beats per minute.

+## 5th iteration

+Add uart support - 115200/8N1.
+Send a character on each beat.
+Echo characters that are received.

+IMPORTANT: you have to initialise IOBANK0 before initialising the uart.

 # License, disclaimer etc.

 Copyright David Haworth